apache/spark/docs/cloud-integration.md

 ### Installation

-Provided the relevant libraries are on the classpath, and Spark is configured with the credentials, objects can be can be read or written through URLs referencing the data, such as `"s3a://landsat-pds/scene_list.gz"`.
+With the relevant libraries on the classpath and Spark configured with the credentials, objects can be can be read or written by using their URLs as the path to data.
+For example `sparkContext.textFile("s3a://landsat-pds/scene_list.gz")` will create an RDD of the file `scene_list.gz` stored in S3, using the s3a connector.

-The libraries can be added to an application's classpath by including the `spark-hadoop-cloud` module and its dependencies.
+To add the relevant libraries to an application's classpath, include the `spark-hadoop-cloud` module and its dependencies.

 In Maven, add the following to the `pom.xml` file, assuming `spark.version`